By Ed Coburn • 12/11/2014

 In this usability test, you are required to come up with 5-10 major tasks such as:

 The user is then recorded via webcam and the usability software while being timed performing each task.
 You will want to set a time limit for each task, from 60 seconds to three minutes.
 In general, if a user takes three minutes to find and subscribe to an email newsletter, the site has failed this task.
 Come up with a scorecard to document these times and scores.

 Why is usability testing important to your website?
 When designers are confronted with these test results they often resort to the “But they will learn where things are by using the site!” defense.
 After all, one of the driving forces for designers is to create something that’s never been done before or a look that is intriguingly unconventional.
 Unfortunately, it is not at all important to a user to find out how to use a clever design.
-What is important to the user is to get in, get the information they want, and get out.
+What is important to the user is to get in and get the information they want.